 Please note that Asperger’s in children has absolutely nothing to do with poor parenting or how parents raise their children.

 Genetics may also play a part in the development of Asperger’s Syndrome.
 Studies have shown that Asperger’s can be present in a family lineage which would suggest that genetics are at play.

 Common signs of Asperger’s in children

-Signs of Asperger’s in kids can be similar to other behavioral and developmental issues.
+Signs of Asperger’s in kids can be similar to other behavioural and developmental issues.
 For this reason, it’s best to consult a doctor who will evaluate the symptoms of your child and make an appropriate diagnosis.

-Receiving a proper diagnosis of this condition in your child will help with establishing the right treatment, therapy, academic institutions, and social skill-building activities.
-Sometimes, children may be incorrectly diagnosed with an issue such as ADHD or ADD and may end up being diagnosed with Asperger’s later on after careful evaluation.
+Receiving a proper diagnosis of this condition in your child will help with establishing the right treatment, therapy, academic institutions, and social skill building activities.
+Sometimes, children may be incorrectly diagnosed with an issue such as ADHD or ADD, and may end up being diagnosed with Asperger’s later on after careful evaluation.

 Nevertheless, it’s important to know what symptoms to look for in your child.
 Here, we’ll share a few common signs of Asperger’s in children of different ages.

 You may be able to see Asperger’s symptoms in your child from a very early age.
 Early signs of Asperger’s in babies include:

 Usually by 6 months old, babies are very active and can do things such as clapping their hands, sitting up, and making eye contact.
 They are also very playful and responsive to different gestures, stimuli such as sound or pictures, and environments.
 If your baby is not engaging with their environment by 6 months old, it is worth looking into whether your baby may be neurodivergent.